-If you’re looking to set up an appointment with someone, you can send them an email.
+If you’re looking to set up an appointment with someone, send them an email.
 This is helpful because most emails are linked to the user’s personal calendar, that way they can add it to their agenda and a reminder is automatically set.

 Group conversations are easier through email.
 Everyone gets an equal say and since they move at a relatively slower pace that text group chats, it will be easier to hear everyone out and plan things easily.

-- Get to the point
+Get to the Point

 Keep your emails short and concise, you don’t want to bore your reader with unnecessary details that will distract them from the purpose of your message.
-Realistically, people will stop reading if you’re email gets too wordy.
+Realistically, people will stop reading if your email gets too wordy.

 The subject line of your email should indicate precisely what you wish to address in your email.
-That way, you receivers know exactly what you’re talking about.
+That way, your receivers know exactly what you’re talking about.
 In email marketing, your subject line should be catchy and exciting

 Emails can seem a little intimidating, try starting your email with a “hello!” and ending it with a friendly and relevant remark.
 Also, try to include the name of the person you’re sending the email to to make it feel more personal.

 Also, this will make your message easier to understand.
-If there is a mistake in a mass message sent out, recievers will focus more on the mistake rather than the content of the email.
+If there is a mistake in a mass message sent out, receivers will focus more on the mistake rather than the content of the email.

-- Hold the CCs and the BCCs
+Hold the CCs and the BCCs

 Be careful with the number of CCs you add to an email as it can also distract from the content of the email.
 If it is not important for your email receiver to know who else is reading this email chain, add them to the BCC list.

-Keeping your mail organisd and precise, can make communication a much easier affair.
+Keeping your mail organised and precise, can make communication a much easier affair.
 Considering these days most of our communication is digital.
 We know how significant the use of email can be.

-Modern email-based web services all have some kind of system that allows you to organise emails in whatever order or form you choose.
+Modern email based web services all have some kind of system that allows you to organize emails in whatever order or form you choose.
 Whether they be in priority, or the social circle in which that email originated.